Hospital Compliance Consultants & Lawyers

-When developing a compliance program and implementing policies and procedures on an organization-wide basis, it is essential to work with federal healthcare compliance attorneys who have a high volume of relevant experience.
-At Oberheiden, P.C., our team of career defense attorneys and former federal healthcare fraud prosecutors brings centuries of combined experience to helping hospitals establish, maintain, and prove compliance.
+When developing a compliance program and implementing policies and procedures on an organization-wide basis, it is essential to work with federal hospital compliance attorneys who have a high volume of relevant experience.
+At Oberheiden, P.C., our team of hospital compliance consultants and former federal healthcare fraud prosecutors brings centuries of combined experience to helping hospitals establish, maintain, and prove compliance.
 Our attorneys have handled thousands of healthcare fraud audits and investigations, grand jury proceedings, and civil and criminal trials across the country, and we utilize the knowledge and insights gained from this experience to develop comprehensive compliance programs focused on avoiding the issues that lead to federal scrutiny.

 Key Federal Healthcare Compliance Considerations for Hospitals

-When it comes to federal healthcare compliance, developing a comprehensive compliance program is just the first step in the process.
+When it comes to hospital compliance, developing a comprehensive regulatory or corporate compliance program is just the first step in the process.
 Once developed, the compliance program must be thoroughly implemented, and then the hospital’s compliance efforts must be consistently monitored so that any violations can be remedied appropriately.